 We ended up beating Methigion reasonably comfortably in Perranporth thanks to solid batting from Fraser, some late-innings acceleration from Dunc and Grumps, a sharp run out by Graham and wickets shared out amongst the bowlers.
 But it was a game that should probably never have begun, so inimical to cricket were the conditions at the start.
 After about ten overs, however, we were playing in sunshine, and the evening and game turned into excellent ones.

 After two Cooks had built a respectable Mystics total, Saint Neot stuttered to 14 for five, and even the late addition of Liam Jones, first-team opener, couldn't save them from a sizeable defeat.
+There was medical and cricketing drama as we held our nerve to beat Lanhydrock.
 At Sidbury, Adi led us to a healthy total, and the Erratics were never really in the hunt, settling for a draw after losing quick wickets with 70-odd runs still needed.
 They retained the Chairman's Cup.

 Sam, who played lots of games, scored useful runs, took valuable wickets and took that catch at Pencarrow, was the player of the tour and Tomity Pie was the supporter of the tour.